-Funding: This research did not receive any grant from public, commercial or government agencies.
+Funding: This research did not receive any specific Grant from funding agencies in the public, commercial, or not-for-profit sectors.

 Acknowledgement: The authors thank all food crop marketers from various communities in Southwest Nigeria who participated in this study, notably the market leaders and village heads, for their cooperation and commitment to the field survey's success.